 Here are the steps of the original Cloud Resume Challenge; they are free for anyone to use.
 See the FAQ for more context on why I chose these specific steps.

 Your resume needs to have the AWS Cloud Practitioner certification on it.
 This is an introductory certification that orients you on the industry-leading AWS cloud – if you have a more advanced AWS cert, that’s fine but not expected.
 No cheating: include the validation code on the resume.
 You can sit this exam online for $100 USD.
-If that cost is a dealbreaker for you, let me know and I’ll see if I can help.
 A Cloud Guru offers exam prep resources.